zhiming99/rpc-frmwrk/README.md

 Please refer to this article [`How to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) for details.

 ---
+[`Fri 12 Jun 2020 04:58:06 PM Beijing`]
+1. Designing is still in process.
+Details has made the progress slow.

 [`Sun 24 May 2020 04:49:09 PM Beijing`]
 1. It turns out security stuffs never disappoint you by complexity.
 Still researching on the different authentication approaches.
 It would probably take another month to get it done.